The sup-norm problem for newforms of large level on $\operatorname{PGL}(n)$: Counting matrices

 We have thus reduced the problem to counting matrices $\gamma \in H(z, m^n, N)$ for some $m \asymp L^n$, such that

 Since $\beta \in \Q$, it follows that $\beta = \pm m \in \Z$ (there is no sign for odd $n$).
 Denote the subset of such matrices by $H_{\text{par}}(z, m^n, N)$.

 The method of proof in Proposition \ref{prop-non-deg} provides even more.
 We recall at this point that the determinants $m^\nu$ appearing in the counting problem have a particular shape, namely $m = p \cdot q^{n-1}$, where $p$ and $q$ are primes of size $L$ (see the amplifier in Proposition \ref{prop-amp-uncond}).
 We are thus averaging over a set of size $L^2$.
-However, we can consider the special case $p = q$ to reduce this size.
+However, we can consider the special case $p = q$, which gives a smaller number of terms.

 \begin{corollary} Assume the same conditions as in Corollary \ref{cor-count}.
 Then

 \end{corollary} \begin{proof} We follow the proof of Proposition \ref{prop-non-deg}, but first we fix the determinant $p^{n^2}$, where $p \asymp L$.
 There are, of course, at most $L$ such determinants.
 Now the number of choices for a potential last row of $\gamma \in H_{\text{par}}(z, p^{n^2}, N)$ up to the contribution of $e_n$, i.e.\ up to the last component, is bounded by $L^{(n-1)n}$.
 Choose $\gamma$ and $\gamma'$ two matrices in $H_{\text{par}}(z, p^{n^2}, N)$ with the same last row up to the last component.